 Rent a cruise liner.
 The soft rocking motion of being on the open sea may assist your baby in settling and staying asleep.
 If this isn’t possible consider moving into a boat or small dinghy.
 Or sleep in the bath.

 Put your child to bed awake and they will fall asleep on their own.
 If they don’t I don’t know why, because that’s what they’re meant to do apparently.
 All babies are the same so they’re all meant to sleep if you just follow the definitely not contradictory or made-up advice you see online.
 Maybe take your baby back to the hospital and ask if they can check the factory settings.

+Emily Writes is editor of The Spinoff Parents.
+Her book Rants in the Dark is out February 27.
+Pre-order it here.
+Follow her on Facebook here.
 Want more brilliant advice on getting your baby to go the f**k to sleep?
 Read Emily Writes’ previous tips here.